Last updated:

 Introduction

-The complete absence of the nose from birth (congenital arhinia) was first described in the French literature in the 1800โs.
-A handful of additional patients with congenital arhinia, some with and some without eye defects, were reported in the early to mid-1900โs.
-Dr. James Bosma, a pediatrician and researcher at the National Institute of Dental Health was the first to observe that these patients frequently had genital and reproductive hormone problems.
+In the late 20th century, Dr. James Bosma, a pediatrician and researcher at the National Institute of Dental Research was the first to observe that these patients frequently had genital and reproductive hormone problems.
 In his 1981 report, he described two unrelated males (who were first reported by plastic surgeon Dr. George Gifford et al., 1972 with congenital arhinia, eye defects and genital defects (small penis and undescended testes at birth with no spontaneous sexual maturation).
-Nearly every patient with congenital arhinia has been the first and only one affected in their family.
-However, there have been several reports of multiple patients within the same family, the first by Klaus Ruprecht and Frank Majewski (1978) describing two German sisters with congenital arhinia and eye defects.
-Several terms have been used in the past for this syndrome to acknowledge the work of Drs.
-Gifford, Bosma, Ruprecht and Majewski.

 BAM syndrome follows autosomal dominant inheritance.
 Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
 The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
 The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 There are no known environmental exposures during pregnancy that cause BAM syndrome.
-However, studies in animals have suggested that high blood sugar, alcohol, and retinoic acid may cause holoprosencephaly, a severe congenital disorder with features that may overlap with those of BAM (e.g., absent nose, anophthalmia or microphthalmia, cleft lip or cleft palate, hormone problems).
+However, studies in animals have suggested that high blood sugar, alcohol, and retinoic acid may cause holoprosencephaly, a severe congenital (from birth) disorder with features that may overlap with those of BAM (e.g., absent nose, anophthalmia or microphthalmia, cleft lip or cleft palate, hormone problems).

 Arhinia is apparent at birth and can sometimes be suspected prenatally.
 A medical geneticist, pediatrician, or other pediatric subspecialist should do a complete physical exam and order tests to look for the two other major features of BAM syndrome: eye defects and genital/hormone defects.
 Molecular genetic testing for variants in the SMCHD1 gene that are associated with BAM syndrome is available at specialized laboratories.